Skip to main content

 • Friday morning

-Dr Bashir / Prof Betts
+Dr Bashir / Professor Betts

 We work with Gloucestershire Royal Hospital and Royal Berkshire Hospital to deliver clinics locally for patients in those areas.